thadguidry/pub/README.md

-#IP for Smart Objects
+#IP for Smart Objects - IPSO Objects

-##Validation
+A common object model for interoperability of IoT Devices and Applications.

-We currently have continuous validation of the XML through Travis, in the future other automated test could be added.
+---

 [![Build Status](https://travis-ci.org/IPSO-Alliance/pub.svg?branch=master)](https://travis-ci.org/IPSO-Alliance/pub)

 Please use the [issue tracker](https://github.com/IPSO-Alliance/pub/issues) if you find any mistakes on the content.